saulyaguana/Object-Detection-TF/02-classification-to-detection/README.md

 | 2: Panda | 135 | 150 | 170 | 280 |

 + Object detection predicts where the object is in the image

+# Classification and Regression with a Single Neural Network

+The output in object detection consists of a collection of bounding boxes and for each bounding box we have a class label.

+Finding bounding box coordinates is a regression problem while assigning a label is a classification problem.

+For solving an object detection problem we first extarct features using a bank of colvolutional layers and then use these features to solve two problems:

+1. Image classification problem to assign labels
+2. Bounding box coordinate regression problem